damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/social-media/index.md

 ### Replies to commonly asked questions on Twitter

--   Feature requests: It would be really cool if GitLab could…
+-   Feature proposals: It would be really cool if GitLab could…

-    -   If this is a first time feature request: Ask them to submit a feature request at http://feedback.gitlab.com/
+    -   If this is a first time feature request: Ask them to submit a feature request on the issue tracker for [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues) or [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues) and add the label <code>feature proposal</code>

     -   If there’s an existing feature request, ask the user to vote on the request with a link to the feature request.